Symplectic structure in open string field theory II: Sliding lump: Lump mass

 to write

 Next we replace

 and integrate by parts to act the BRST operator on everything else.
-This is allowed because the midpoint insertion localizes the correlator to finite time and the D0-brane boundary conditions implies that there is no spatial boundary.
+This is allowed because the midpoint insertion localizes the correlator to finite time and there is no spatial boundary because we are working on a D0-brane.
 Both the midpoint insertion and $c\d X^1$ are BRST invariant, so we only need $QB = K$ to arrive at

 Using

 this becomes

 The antighost insertions have now been eliminated.